photonOli/gitBox/README.md

 gitBox is an alternative to dropBox for paranoid people like me, who do not want to show their data to a private company.

-To use gitBox, you need your own server an a URL.
+To use gitBox, you need your own server and a URL.
+It works only on linux.

 Then launch ./gitbox.sh
 The installation program will ask you for your server URL.